Wandering In China: Shanghai

 We landed in Shanghai in the late morning, and the first thing that struck me was how the whole city seemed to shimmer.
 Bold skyscrapers with lacquered glass loom over neighborhoods pulsing with neon-sign-storefronts and kilometers of rope lights.
 Sunlight reflected off almost every surface.

 They say Shanghai is the Paris of the east, but I'd say it's more like China's Manhattan.
 It's slick, shiny, full of people trying to see and be seen.
 And for that reason it's a city best absorbed by walking the streets.
-It's most famous attractions aren't galleries or museums but sprawling shopping districts and waterfront walkways.
+It's most famous attractions aren't galleries or museums (though there are many of both) but sprawling shopping districts and waterfront walkways.

 Shanghai is shimmering lightness, and ought to be enjoyed the way a mousse dessert is: don't chew or work too much, just bask in the beauty.